Premium Leather Briefcase Backpack

 Several things that set our vintage leather briefcase apart from many cases out there that are just copies of older designs.
 The vertical orientation is the most obvious.
 But what about the details?
 The MacCase design is not dated by the heavy-handed details of the past.

 An example of this would be the lack of leather straps with belt-like buckles to open and close a compartment.
 Or handles made up of many heavy, distressed metal parts with a faux patina.

-Thinking about our vintage vertical briefcase and how it did or didn't fit in with the steampunk aesthetic made me think of a similar situation where a creative work was associated with a group or movement that could have been taken out of context.
+Thinking about our vintage vertical briefcase, the aesthetic made me think of a similar situation where a creative work was associated with a group or movement that could have been taken out of context.

 The time was 1935 and America's most famous or infamous architect, depending on your perspective, was Frank Lloyd Wright.
 He was once again being told he was washed up and that his career was over.
 He was being upstaged by a group of architects and designers from Europe, most notably from Germany's Bauhaus school.